Khangb1913234/travel_nlcn_app_backend/README.md

 # travel_nlcn_app_backend

-Website allows users to search for tourist attractions and tours in Can Tho, collaborators can introduce their services (tourist attractions, tours) to customers.
+App helps users to search for tourist attractions and tours in Can Tho, collaborators can introduce their services (tourist attractions, tours) to customers.

 - Function:
   + Search, filter, create, update, delete tourist attractions, suggest similar tourist attractions.